jdoleary/Spellmasons/docs/TasksCurrent.md

 - Why did handleOnDataMessage throwing unhandled also prevent other instances of Underworld from working (they were stuck too???)
 - "lost connection to server" screen doeesn't offer you a way to reconnect or go back to menu
-- wsPie: isolate errors that occur in a given room to that room, ensure that if one room crashees it won't cause others to lock up
-    - see 4c56954a for example of error that could crash room
 - UX: Zoom in is faster than zoom out
 - Bug: When I quit it prompted brad to pick new spells
 - make music play in menu